By Analytix Editorial Team

 The expectations from current accountants and bookkeepers are no longer limited to preparing and managing cash flows, reconciling bank accounts, and preparing financial statements.
 Instead, CPA firms are viewed as resources that provide sensible information on the financial and strategic aspects of the business, based on which owners can make informed decisions.

-Here are some ways in which highly skilled resources like accounting professionals can add value to their work:
+Here are some ways in which highly skilled resources like accounting professionals can offer value added accounting services:

 Better Management and Processing of Information: CPA firms and professionals are constantly dealing with data in the form of numbers or financial information.
 Systems and tools such as dashboards can prove invaluable when decision makers need fast access to accounting figures and data.